Halle Berry Shows Off Tight Figure And Ninja Moves In Stunt Team Training Video For ‘John Wick 3’

 Award-winning actress Halle Berry continues to prove that age is just a number after posting a stunt team training video for her latest film John Wick 3 to her Instagram page.
-She shows off her warrior moves for her five million followers, hoping to inspire them to achieve their goals and motivate them to “dig deeper than [they] ever thought [they] could.”
+She shows off her warrior moves for her 5 million followers, hoping to inspire them to achieve their goals and motivate them to “dig deeper than [they] ever thought [they] could.”

 In the video, Berry is featured training with various other team members, practicing her kicks, punches, and ducks.
 The actress is even filmed practicing her moves while holding a fake, plastic gun.
-She is dressed in a skin-tight black tank top and leggings, paired with black sneakers.
+She is dressed in a skintight black tank top and leggings, paired with black sneakers.
 As she trains the exact moves she acts out in the movie, her followers get the perfect view of her strong muscles and sculpted figure.

-Throughout the short clip, she also shows how exhausting the training sessions are, with one frame zoomed in on her sweaty face, with her bangs plastered to her forehead.
+Throughout the short clip, she also shows how exhausting the training sessions are, with one frame zoomed in on her sweaty face and her bangs plastered to her forehead.
 In another frame, she is shown laying on the floor, completely wiped out.

 At one point in the video, Berry talks to the camera, calling the training “one of the hardest things I’ve ever done physically in my whole life.”
 Despite the exhaustive preparations for her role as Sofia in the third chapter of the John Wick saga, Berry writes in the caption alongside the video that it was one of the best experiences of her life and that it challenged her to uncover her inner warrior.